-James Magnus-Johnston has studied and taught in the field of ecological economics and social entrepreneurship for over a decade.
+James Magnus-Johnston has studied and taught in the field of ecological economics and social entrepreneurship for about a decade.
 He is a PhD researcher at McGill University, and an Instructor at Canadian Mennonite University.

 - PhD researcher, McGill University, in the Natural Resource Science department's Leadership for the Ecozoic program